Shiva Temples of Tamilnadu

 PIN 607106

-See also - Other Paadal Petra Shivasthalam associated with Tripura Samhara - Elambayankottur, 2.
-Tiruvirkolam.
+See also - Other Paadal Petra Shivasthalam associated with Tripura Samhara - 1) Elambayankottur, 2) Tiruvirkolam., 3) Achirupakkam

-Tirunavukkarasar - In the middle of the 7th century, A daughter named thilakavathy and a son named Marulneekiar were born to a couple (Thiru Pukalanar and Mathiniyar) in a village called Thiruvamur in Thirumunaipadi Nadu.
-Marulneekiar, during his childhood, was drawn to Jainism, joined a Jain monastery, where he was given the name Dharmasena.
-After the demise of her betrothed, Kalipagayar, a military commander who died in action, Thilagavathiar decided to lead an ascetic life.
-She became a saint and devoted her life to Lord Shiva.
-Thilagavathiar was not pleased by her brother’s conversion to Jainism and prayed to Lord Shiva.
-At this juncture, Marulneekiar suffered acute stomach pain that couldn't be cured.
-Finally, he turned to his sister for help, who in turn brought him to tiruvathigai temple and gave him the temple’s holy water and sacred ash (viputhi) as medicines.
-She urged him to pray to Lord Shiva wholeheartedly.
-It is believed that Marulneekiar was instantly cured and relieved.
-He spontaneously sang his first hymn, beginning with the line “Kootru Aayinavaru Vilakka hileer”.
-Lord Shiva was pleased by his poetic skill, and it is believed that at this point the lord’s divine voice was heard saying that “Marulneekiyar will henceforth be known to the world as ‘Thirunavukkarasar’ (Thiru meaning Sri; Navu meaning Tongue; and Arasar meaning King) and that his glories will be etched in history forever”.
+Tirunavukkarasar - In the 7th century, a couple named Thiru Pukalanar and Mathiniyar had two children, a daughter named Thilakavathy and a son named Marulneekiar, in the village of Thiruvamur in Thirumunaipadi Nadu.
+During his childhood, Marulneekiar was attracted to Jainism and eventually joined a Jain monastery, taking on the name Dharmasena.
+Meanwhile, Thilagavathiar, after the death of her betrothed Kalipagayar, a military commander, chose to lead an ascetic life and devoted herself to Lord Shiva.
+Thilagavathiar was displeased by her brother's conversion to Jainism and prayed to Lord Shiva.
+At the same time, Marulneekiar suffered from severe stomach pain that could not be cured.
+Seeking help, he turned to his sister, who brought him to the Tiruvathigai temple and provided him with the temple's holy water and sacred ash (viputhi) as medicine.
+She encouraged him to pray to Lord Shiva with all his heart.
+It is believed that Marulneekiar was instantly cured and relieved of his pain after he swallowed the 'viputhi'.
+He spontaneously sang his first pathikam, beginning with the line “Kootru Aayinavaru”.
+Lord Shiva was pleased by his poetic skill, and it is believed that at this point the lord’s divine voice was heard saying that “Marulneekiyar will henceforth be known to the world as ‘Thirunavukkarasar’ (Thiru-Sri; Navu-Tongue; and Arasar-King) and that his glories will be etched in history forever”.

-Lord Muruga here is with Devi Valli and Deivanai.
-Saint-poet Arunagirinathar has sung (2 songs) the praise of this Muruga in his Thiruppugazh pathigam.
+Lord Muruga here is with His two beautiful consorts Valli and Deivanai.
+Saint-poet Arunagirinathar has sung 2 songs in praise of Muruga in his Thiruppugazh collection.

 Tiruvathigai Temple Phontos

-16 pillar mandapam in front of 2nd tower
+16 pillar mandapam in front of second gopuram

 Nandi